nourmahfel/Work_experience/README.md

 ```bash
 ls *fastqc*
 ```
-For each file, FastQC has produced both a .zip archive containing all the plots, and a html report.
+For each file, FastQC has produced both a .zip archive containing all the plots and a HTML report.
-Download and open the html files with your favourite web browser.
+Download and open the HTML files with your favourite web browser.